ArmCorelin/conda.el/README.md

 But I found some issues and I try to fix it.

 * Now conda command needs some more environment Variables manipulation.
-  Such as 'unset' or 'set' command to deactivate it propery.
+  Such as 'unset' or 'set' command to deactivate it properly.

 (I found other issues but I don't touch them now.)